salmansamson/cytkit/README.md

 Please [get in touch with me](https://www.linkedin.com/in/salmanrogers/) if you are:
 - interested in contributing
 - interested in buying a kit
+- interested in requesting our expertise
-- interested in talking about anything else!
+- interested in anything else!

 ![Cytkit CAD render](/Presentation%20materials/cytkit%200.3%20transparent.png)

 ## License
 This project is released under the CERN Open Hardware Licence Version 2 - Strongly Reciprocal [CERN-OHL-S](https://opensource.org/license/cern-ohl-s).

-That means you can study and modify this design, and manufacture and distribute products based on it, provided that you release all modifications under the same open source license.
+That means you can study and modify this design.
+You may also manufacture and distribute products based on it, but only if you release all modifications and derivatives under the same open source license.

-There is no warranty and all liabilities are disclaimed.
-Youu accept the design "as is."
+There is no warranty.
+All liabilities are disclaimed.
+You accept the design "as is."

 ## Specification
-Cytkit is intended to be one's personal cytometry sidekick:
+Cytkit is intended to be one's personal cytometry _sidekick_:
 - Conventional format, but small
 - Easy to adjust, align and maintain... no need for a service contract
 - Separate sheath and waste bottles
 - Volumetric sample pump for absolute concentration measurement of cell populations
-- Conventional single sip-tube sample loader
+- Conventional single SIP-tube sample loader
 - User interface on PC connected by USB
 - Can be powered by USB power pack
 - Mechanical parts all 3D-printed